5.7x28mm vs. 223 Rem: Which Is Better For CQB?

 When it comes to ammo cost and availability, the 223 Remington is the clear winner.

-As the 5.56 NATO is a military cartridge currently in service, there is a plethora of surplus ammo available on the market that drives prices down.
-Furthermore, the widespread success of the AR-15 sporting rifle has catapulted the 223 to incredible heights of popularity.
+Since the 5.56 NATO is a military cartridge and currently in service, there is a plethora of surplus ammo available on the market to drive prices down.
+Furthermore, the widespread success of the AR-15 has catapulted the 223 to incredible heights of popularity.

-Every major ammo manufacturer, including Hornady, Nosler, Sierra, Federal, PMC, Wolf and Remington, all have multiple factory loads for 223.
+Every major ammo manufacturer, including Hornady, Nosler, Sierra, Federal, PMC, Wolf and Remington, all produce multiple factory loads for 223.

 Buying in bulk is always smart.
-Make sure to check out our stock of 223 bulk ammo.
+Check out our stock of 223 bulk ammo and bulk 5.7x28 ammo!

-The main problem with 5.7x28 is that only four major ammo manufacturers offer the cartridge currently, FN Herstal, Federal American Eagle, Hornady, and Speer.
-A general lack of ammo options has been the bane of the 5.7x28’s existence, thereby severely limiting its growth and acceptance as a mainstream cartridge.
+The main problem with 5.7x28 is that only four major ammo manufacturers currently produce it: FN Herstal, Federal Premium, Hornady, and Speer.
+A general lack of ammo options has severely limited the 5.7x28’s growth and acceptance as a mainstream cartridge.

-And if the lack of ammunition wasn’t enough of a bottleneck, for many years, only two firearms fired the 5.7x28: the FN P90 and the FN Five-seveN handgun.
-More recently, new additions have been made to the 5.7x28 family of firearms: the CMMG Banshee line of AR-15 carbines and pistols, as well as the Ruger-5.7 and Kel-Tec P50 handguns.
+If lack of ammunition weren’t enough of a bottleneck, for many years only 5.7x28 two firearms were available: the FN P90 PDW, and the FN Five-seveN handgun.
+New additions have recently expanded the 5.7x28 family of firearms, including the CMMG Banshee line of AR-15 carbines and pistols, as well as the Ruger-5.7 and KelTec P50 handguns.

-Although the 5.7x28 is gaining somewhat in popularity, its market share does not even compare to the 223’s.
-Rifles and ammo for 223 are considerably more plentiful and less expensive than most all offerings for 5.7x28.
+Although the 5.7x28 is gaining popularity, its market share does not even compare to the 223’s.

 Reloading

-If you enjoy reloading like me, then you’re going to love the 223 Rem.
-Handloading for the 223 is an awesome experience as brass is inexpensive and easy to find.
-Furthermore, components are relatively plentiful and can be found in most stores where reloading supplies are sold.
+If you enjoy reloading, then you’re going to love the 223 Rem.
+Handloading for the 223 is an awesome experience.
+Brass is inexpensive and easy to find, and components are relatively plentiful and can be found easily.

-Although the 5.7x28 fires the same bullet diameter as the 223, the 5.7x28 typically fires lighter bullets than most shooters use in the 223 reloads.
+Although the 5.7x28 fires the same diameter bullet as the 223, the 5.7x28 typically fires lighter bullets than most shooters choose for 223 reloads.
 Furthermore, the 5.7x28 requires the use of pistol powders, whereas 223 uses slower-burning rifle powders.
-This means that you’ll need to buy different powders for both reloads.
+This means that you’ll need to buy different powders for both rounds.

-All of this is not to say that you can’t reload for 5.7x28, as many handloaders do it successfully every day.
-However, my recommendation is to be overly careful when handloading for 5.7x28 as it is a bit pickier than your average 223 reload.
+That’s not to say you can’t reload 5.7x28.
+Many handloaders successfully do it every day.
+However, my recommendation is to be overly careful when handloading for 5.7x28, as it is considerably pickier than 223.

 Ballistics: 5.7x28 vs. 223